bandogora/.vim/README.md

 special key.
 By default, that's a comma, but you can remap it to some other key in `plugin/00-leader.vim`*

-*   [Vim-ack][ack]

-    Used to search through a project directory.
-You can you can use `:Ack`, or, for your convenience, it's mapped to `<Leader>f`.
-This plugin requires the ack program.
-Install it with homebrew, apt-get, or whatever.

 *   [Buffergator][buffg]

     Mapped to `<Leader>b`, this plugin gives you a list on the left of all